 The Premium Fund Trust Account is designed for insurance agents to better manage the premium payments they collect.
 The account doesn’t charge a monthly maintenance fee when you have a Commerce Small Business checking account nor transaction fees.
 You can set up a direct ACH transfer of policy holder premiums to your insurance company home office while also keeping your operating budget separate from your collected premiums.

 Even better, the Premium Fund Trust account unlocks access to personalized service from Commerce Bank’s Small Business Specialists and Personal Bankers.

 Top Alternatives to Commerce Bank Business Checking Accounts

 If none of Commerce Bank’s small business checking accounts appeal to you, consider the following alternatives instead.

 Unlike Commerce Bank small business checking, the Azlo Business Checking doesn’t bother you with the hassle of a monthly fee.
 You don’t even have to meet a minimum balance or have another account to snag this benefit.
 Azlo also allows you to make as many transactions as you want each statement cycle without charging any fees for those either.

 Azlo operates entirely digitally, though, which means you can’t really make cash deposits or visit a branch for customer service assistance.
 The account also doesn’t allow you to send wire transfers, although you can receive them for free.

-Chase Total Business Checking: Best for Growing Businesses
+Chase Business Complete Checking: Best for Growing Businesses

-The Chase Total Business Checking account can work for businesses that aren’t quite making hundreds of transactions a month yet.
-The account allows for 100 transactions per month (this includes debits and non-electronic deposits).
-You’re also allowed up to $5,000 in cash deposits per month.
+The Chase Business Complete Checking account can work for businesses that aren’t quite making hundreds of transactions a month yet.
+The account has a low monthly fee that can be waived multiple ways—including by maintaining the minimum daily balance.
+It also offers unlimited electronic deposits, as well as $5,000 in monthly cash deposits at no cost.